24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 Why Choose Us for Structural Drying in Cedar Rapids

-• IICRC ASD certified (Applied Structural Drying) — the specific credential for this work.
+• IICRC S500 ASD-protocol training (Applied Structural Drying) — the reference standard for this work.

 • LGR equipment fleet — not standard refrigerant units, which underperform in Iowa summer humidity.